Researched and written by Aarathi Ganesan

 But soon after the World Wars, grassroots politics, decolonization, and revolutionary politics stormed the world.
 Traditionally powerful socio-cultural influencers started to fall from power.
 Identity formation and information gathering were now left in the hands of an increasingly assertive public, in conjunction with a media now left alone to wield its power.

-It’s true that such journalism has done great service to citizens and has toppled illegitimate regimes.
-But the tone, especially after Watergate, became increasingly intrusive too.
-Journalists now felt the need to include tasteful snippets on celebrities’ marital stability, vacation spots, preferred fashion houses, and favourite medical treatments[vi][vii].
+However, especially post-Watergate, later developments in mass journalism that rode off the back of serious investigative journalism, became increasingly intrusive too.
+The line between purposeful investigative journalism and poorly formed opinions disguised as journalism became increasingly thin.
+Journalists, thanks to the rise of tabloid culture, now felt the need to include tasteful snippets on celebrities’ marital stability, vacation spots, preferred fashion houses, and favourite medical treatments[vi][vii], in their ‘serious’ narratives of social life.
 How relevant these details are is debatable, but they do point towards an overarching power of the media to project certain highly personal preferences as “right” or “wrong”, and to encourage general scepticism over allowing the benefit of the doubt.

 Objectivity needs subjectivity